tfrenkiel040/website/_posts/2025-06-14-future-of-search-ai-world.md

 ## Google's dilemma

-There is one difference though.
+There is one difference though, between those platforms and Google.
 For Google, clicks (on ads) mean revenue.
 But as more and more people get used to a chat-like experience instead of traditional search experience, this may also mean less clicks on ads.
+So, Google seemingly has to choose between:
+A. Creating a new user experience in search, where the answer is visible without clicks
+B. Keep search as it has always been, with the risk of using users to ChatGPT and other chat-like exeriences.

+Now of course, Google wouldn't roll out AI Overviews if it would massivily hurt their ad business.
+But it will be interesting to see how they approach this dilemma.

+## How AI Search works
-AI Overviews are already live.
-AI Mode is rolling out.
-In this mode, the regular search results disappear.
-They’re replaced by a fully AI-generated answer.

-What’s happening under the hood is called “Query Fan-Out.”
-Google fires off dozens or even hundreds of background searches to synthesize the best answer.
+In Google's AI Mode, regular search results are replaced by a fully AI-generated answer.
+But this answer is not the result of one search.
+What’s happening under the hood is something called “Query Fan-Out.”
+Based in the user input (prompt), Google fires off dozens of searches to synthesize the best answer.

-This raises a lot of questions.
-What happens to SEO?
-What happens to paid search?
-What if an AI agent sees your ad — but doesn’t click?

-## Not all search is equal

-Different types of search will be impacted differently:

-- **Informational** (“How does marketing mix modeling work?”)
-  Rapidly shifting to AI answers.
-- **Navigational** (“Spotify login”)
-  Likely stays in traditional search.
-- **Transactional/Local** (“Toyota garage near me”)
-  Still well-served by maps and Google’s infra.
-- **Commercial Research** (“Best marketing analytics tools for agencies”)
-  In flux — tools like ChatGPT are gaining traction.

-The biggest shifts are happening where nuance and synthesis matter.
-That’s where AI shines.
+Chunks are another interesting aspect of AI-Search.
+Basically, instead of surfacing entire documents (HTML files), Google uses smaller 'chunks', of information to generate their answer.
+In theory, this could mean we should start optimizing every single section (or chunk) of each webpage for SEO, instead of optimizing complete documents.

 ## What might happen next?

 We don’t have all the answers.
-But there are big questions to explore:
+And I would be weary of anyone claiming to know how AI-SEO exacylu works, or who claims to know how the future will unfold.

+What we can do thought, is asking the right questions.
+Here are some I am asking:
 - What happens to keyword data in Google Search Console when AI does the searching?
 - How should content be structured for retrieval-augmented generation?
 - How do we measure visibility when answers don’t link back to us?
-- Should we track branded mentions and citations more closely?
+- What happens to Google's advertising business when people don't want to click anymore?

 One thing is clear: the definition of “search visibility” is changing.